BootLoader

 4 - Manual Wi-Fi activation

-5 - Close Hyundai/KIA's software to access Windows
+5 - Close Hyundai/Kia's software to access Windows

 6 - Restart device